zercurity/zercurity/README.md

 #### Getting started

 To create your initial user account you can either register a new account via the app.
-Or if you want to skip the initial email check use this command to generate a signup like:
+Or if you want to skip the initial email check use this command to generate a signup link:

 ```
 docker exec zercurity_backend_1 ./zercurity --register --name "Your name" --email "your@email.com"